Terms and Conditions of Online Ticket Sales / Counter purchased Advanced Ticket Sales / Event Advanced Ticket Sales

 weeks for your application to be processed.

-Concessionary fares apply to all holders of UK concessionary passes, disabled concessionary pass holders with up to two carers and ELRPS members.
+Concessionary fares apply to all holders of Concessionary Bus Passes, disabled concessionary pass holders with one carer and ELRPS members.

-- Dogs are allowed to travel on the railway at no extra charge, however must be kept on a lead at all times.
+- Dogs are allowed to travel on the railway for a flat charge of £2, however must be kept on a lead at all times.
 Please note that dogs are not allowed into Bury Transport Museum, except official guide and assistance dogs.

 - Details of other fares available on request.